qunfengdong/BLCA/README.md

 * What should I do if I see "Error while loading shared libraries: ..." when running BLCA?<br>
 This error is caused because your system lack the specified shared library.
 There are two things you can do:<br>
-1. Reinstall blca, make sure all modules and dependencies are installed correctly. <br>
+Reinstall blca, make sure all modules and dependencies are installed correctly. <br>
+Or:<br>
-2. Ask your system administrator to install or provide access to the specified shared library.
+Ask your system administrator to install or provide access to the specified shared library.
 Then add its path to your $PATH, or copy it to your $PATH.

 ## Error report